 Grandparents must go through a list of stipulations before being granted visitation.
 The court will decide whether to allow or deny visitation rights depending on certain factors.
-However, unless there is a legal adoption, grandparents seeking visitation rights cannot sue for wrongful death of the child they wish to visit unless there is some other exception.
+However, unless there is a legal adoption, grandparents seeking visitation rights cannot sue for the wrongful death of the child they wish to visit unless there is some other exception.

 Some of these factors that determine grandparent visitation include:

 We’ve discussed grandparent visitation rights, but what if your grandchild died due to another person’s negligence?
-Can grandparents sue then?
+Can grandparents sue, then?